KfirD/leap_interview/README.md

 #### Command-Line Arguments:
 - `--image_path` (required): Specifies the path to the input image.
-- `--save_path` (required): Specifies the path where the output image will be saved.
 - `--target_label` (required): Specifies the target label that ResNet18 should classify the output image as.

-See `labels.json` for list of allowed target labels.
+See `data/labels.json` for list of allowed target labels.

+As an example, from the root directory run

+`python3 run.py --image_path data/grey.jpeg --target_label macaw`

 # TODO

-- Separate standalone program from importable library
+- Give user easy access to training parameters
 - Add code which automatically checks for and installs any missing libraries
-- Define clear functionality for the user
-- Add to documentation possible attack labels
-- Give user easy access to training parameters
 - Make code pep8 compliant